Key Takeaways

 Covered by employer's policy

-Misclassifying employees as 1099 contractors triggers serious consequences.
+Misclassifying employees as 1099 contractors causes serious problems.
 If authorities determine your workers are actually employees, you'll face reclassification, back premiums, penalties and liability for uninsured injuries.

 Most states don't require workers' comp if you're self-employed with no employees.
-However, buying coverage voluntarily can be smart financial protection.
+However, buying coverage voluntarily is smart financial protection.

 Self-employed workers' comp covers medical expenses from job-related injuries and replaces a portion of lost wages while you recover.
-Many clients also require proof of workers' comp coverage before signing contracts, making it essential for landing certain jobs.
+Many clients also require proof of workers' comp coverage before signing contracts, so you'll need it for certain jobs.

 insurance2 icon